Automation is rapidly transforming the logistics industry.

 If a distribution center receives goods from a variety of different vendors it can be difficult to manage barcode quality, size, and location, as well as package size and configuration.
 Workers must move the packages so that they are oriented correctly for reading.
 All this manual work costs time and money and is an inefficient way to scale operations as volumes ramp up.

 The solution for this is to have multiple simultaneous readers at different orientations so that they can simultaneously read more than one side of each package.
 The most common setups are 5-sided (all sides except the bottom) and 6-sided (including the bottom) scanning.
-The resulting configuration surrounds the conveyor and is called barcode reading tunnel.
+The resulting configuration surrounds the conveyor and is called a barcode reading tunnel.

 Tunnels do require significantly more investment than a single overhead reader, but when a business requires even higher rates and fewer no-reads, a multi-sided tunnel is a next step that can